Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 <img width="850" alt="" src="assets/week6/4.png">

 But it was so fast that I could not follow it :( It took really long time to compile (more than 30 mins), so I looked a little bit into some interesting application of this sensor, I saw some really fun staff like this, but I think they used Arduino or other kind of boards.
-There is no reference for Fhoton :(
+There is no reference for Fhoton :( So I am still trying and want to see what I can do with it.

 <img width="850" alt="" src="assets/week6/2.gif">